-Project 1, deadline February 5 Computational Physics PHY480/905 Department of Physics and Astronomy, Michigan State University Spring semester 2018 Introduction The aim of this project is to get familiar with various vector and matrix operations, from dynamic memory allocation to the usage of programs in the library package of the course.
+The aim of this project is to get familiar with various vector and matrix operations, from dynamic memory allocation to the usage of programs in the library package of the course.
 For Fortran users memory handling and most matrix and vector operations are included in the ANSI standard of Fortran 90/95.
 Array handling in Python is also rather trivial.
 For C++ user however, there are several possible options.
-Two are listed here. - For this exercise we recommend that you make your own functions for dynamic memory allocation of a vector and a matrix.
+Two are listed here.

+- For this exercise we recommend that you make your own functions for dynamic memory allocation of a vector and a matrix.
 You don't need to write a class for this operations.
 Use then the library package lib.cpp with its header file lib.hpp for obtaining LU-decomposed matrices, solve linear equations etc. - A very good and often recommended library for C++ handling of arrays is the library Armadillo, to be found at arma.sourceforge.net.
 We will discuss the usage of this library during the lab sessions and lectures.
 Armadillo has also an interface to Lapack functions for solving systems of linear equations.
+Alternatively you can use the Eigen library, which has much of the same functionality as Armadillo.

-Your program, whether it is written in C++, Python or Fortran2008, should include dynamic memory handling of matrices and vectors.
+Your program, whether it is written in C++, Python, Fortran or other languages, should include dynamic memory handling of matrices and vectors.

 The material needed for this project is covered by chapter 6 of the lecture notes, in particular section 6.4 and subsequent sections.

-Many important differential equations in Science can be written as linear second-order differential equations $$\frac{d^2y}{dx^2} + k^2(x)y = f(x),$$ where f is normally called the inhomogeneous term and k^2 is a real function.
+Many important differential equations in Science can be written as linear second-order differential equations where f is normally called the inhomogeneous term and k^2 is a real function.